cassiewatsonn/NoSQL-Social/README.md

 ## Description

-NoSQL-Social uses MongoDB due to its speed with large amounts of data, and felxibility with unstructured data.
+This NoSQL-Social backend uses MongoDB due to its speed with large amounts of data, and flexibility with unstructured data.
 This is a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Table of Contents